67E3/Blacket-Claimer/README.md

 1. Clone or copy this project.
 2. Run `npm install` in the project root.
 3. Create a Discord bot application and get its token.
-4. Create a `.env` file in the project root with:
+4. ENter your token into the .env file:

 ```env
 DISCORD_TOKEN=your-discord-bot-token